wpsync is a command-line tool to sync a local directory of markdown files to your WordPress.

 Here’s a demo:

 Install and Setup

-See the code and download release binaries at github.com/mkaz/wpsync
+You can view the code and download binary releases at github.com/mkaz/wpsync

 Authentication on the command-line is the tricky bit.
-JWT Authentication plugin is required and makes it possible.
+The JWT Authentication plugin is required and what makes it possible.
 For now this does not work for WordPress.com sites.
-For wpcom, it is possible to use a similar token for authentication, however I don’t think it is possible to retrieve this token via the command-line.
+For wpcom, it is possible to use a similar token for authentication, however I don’t haven’t setup a way to retrieve this token via the command-line.

-posts.
-Any files in media and posts will be uploaded.
+pages.
+Any files in these directories will be uploaded.

 wpsync --init for initial setup